Wayfinder

 Making Quests:

 A lot goes into creating a Main Story Quest.
-I start out by taking a chunk of the story, written by the Writer, and figure out a series of quest objectives to get from the beginning to the end of that chunk.
-Before I actually start implementing anything in the editor, I will compile a list of any art assets, world building support, or engineering support I will need.
-Then, I will prototype out the Quest using Unreal Engine Blueprints, kitbashing art assets together, and writing out temporary dialogue.
-My goal is always get the quest playable as soon as possible so that my lead and the rest of the Narrative Team can provide feedback on it as soon as possible.
-While implementing their feedback, I will also go back in an implement work from Artists, Engineers, or from the Writer as they are finished.
-When a batch of Main Story Quests are ready for feedback to the studio at large, we will schedule playtests for everyone at the studio to jump in and give their thoughts.
+I begin by breaking down a section of the story, written by the writer, and mapping out a series of quest objectives to guide players from start to finish.
+Before diving into implementation, I will compile a list of any art assets, world building support, or engineering support I will need.
+Then, I prototype the quest using Unreal Engine Blueprints, kitbashing existing art assets and writing placeholder dialogue.
+My priority is to make the quest playable as quickly as possible, so my lead and the narrative team can provide feedback early on.
+As I implement their feedback, I also integrate completed work from artists, engineers, and the writer.
+Once a batch of main story quests is ready for wider input, we schedule studio-wide playtests to gather additional insights.

 MSQ Feedback: